lsst-tstn/tstn-028/index.rst

 -  Lack of durability service.

-   As we mentioned previously, a good fraction of message passing systems lacks support for durability service, especially those that are deemed "real-time" systems which, in general, opt to a brokerless architecture.
+   As we mentioned previously, a good fraction of message passing systems lacks support for durability service, especially those that are deemed "real-time" systems which, in general, opt to a broker-less architecture.

-   Some examples of message systems that falls in this cathegory are ZeroMQ and nanomessage.
+   Some examples of message systems that falls in this category are ZeroMQ and nanomessage.
-   Both these solutions are advertised as brokerless with "real-time" capabilities.
+   Both these solutions are advertised as broker-less with "real-time" capabilities.
    ZeroMQ is known by its simplicity and easy to use whereas nanomessage was adopted as the message system for GMT.

 -  Python libraries and support for asyncio.